ArcAII/LUNA/README.md

 ## 📖 Introduction

-OpenLLM helps developers **run any open-source LLMs**, such as Llama 2 and Mistral, as **OpenAI-compatible API endpoints**, locally and in the cloud, optimized for serving throughput and production deployment.
+Luna helps developers **run any open-source LLMs**, such as Llama 2 and Mistral, as **OpenAI-compatible API endpoints**, locally and in the cloud, optimized for serving throughput and production deployment.

 - 🚂 Support a wide range of open-source LLMs including LLMs fine-tuned with your own data